 1) When the review contains graphic material or inappropriate language.

 If the review is inappropriate, contains explicit language or graphic material.
-Fortunately, many review sites are all over this, but if they happen to miss it, you can flag it as inappropriate.
+Fortunately, many review sites are all over this, but you can flag it as problematic if they happen to miss it.

 2) When reviews are irrelevant to your business.

-If a review doesn’t provide any mention or context to your business, products or services.
-Sometimes customers leave reviews but they really want to ask a question.
-If it really doesn’t add context as a review from a customer, it is okay to suppress that review.
+Suppose a review doesn’t provide any mention or context to your business, products, or services.
+Sometimes customers leave reviews, but they want to ask a question.
+If it doesn’t add context as a review from a customer, it is okay to suppress that review.

-If a review isn’t related to your business but is obviously spam, or if a person starts talking about their business instead of you business.
+If a review isn’t related to your business but is spam, or if a person starts talking about their business instead of your business.
 In the example below, the review was for a direct competitor and was a case of mistaken identity.

-In the case of review fraud, it is completely acceptable to suppress the review and remove it.
-In the example below, the person hasn’t ever been to the establishment, they just left a review that they read other reviews.
+In the case of review fraud, it is entirely acceptable to suppress the review and remove it.
+In the example below, the person hasn’t ever been to the establishment; they just left a review that they read other reviews.

-Unfortunately, reviews have been used as blackmail and this sort of unscrupulous behavior does occur.
-The fact that this behavior is on the rise speaks to the importance of practicing review management and using reputation management software.
-If you want help determining if a review is a fake or not, try the free Review Skeptic tool backed by research from Cornell University.
+Unfortunately, reviews have been used as blackmail, and this sort of evil behavior does occur.
+This behavior is on the rise speaks to the importance of practicing review management and using reputation management software.
+If you want help determining if a review is fake or not, try the free Review Skeptic tool backed by research from Cornell University.

 Again, Please Don’t Review-Stuff

 The review below is an example of a business owner promoting his own business.
 There’s a lot of specific detail that even the most committed reviewer wouldn’t delve into.
-On top of that, the review is so long many people will probably just skim over.
+On top of that, the review is so long many people will probably skim over it.

 How can your business practice white-hat review management?